mark-watson/SwiftAI-book/manuscript/commandline.md

     test_files_demo()
 }
 ~~~~~~~~

+The OS version checks in this Swift code use the **#available** conditional compilation block.

+The **#available block** is used to conditionally compile code based on the availability of APIs or features in the operating system version.
+In this case, the code inside the **#available(OSX 10.13, *)** block will only be executed if the running operating system is macOS 10.13 or later.

+If the running operating system version is earlier than 10.13, the code inside the **#available block** will be skipped and the program will exit without running the **test_files_demo()** function.

+These operating system version checks are done to ensure that the program is only executed on operating systems that support the APIs and features used by the code.
+This helps to prevent runtime errors and crashes on older operating system versions that may not support the required features.

+This function demonstrates how to write to and read from files using the **write(toFile:atomically:encoding:)** and **String(contentsOfFile:)** methods, how to list files in the current directory using the ls shell command, and how to remove files using the rm shell command.

 I created a temporary Swift project with the previous code listing and a **Project.swift** file.
 I built and ran this example using the **swift** command line tool.